MiguelAmaro/ParticleSystem/src/README.md

 **How does the input assembler know how many vertices there are?**

+In this case it doesnt

 **Can append consume buffer write past buffer size?**

 I set the buffer size/max count on creation.
-Then with the uav i can set the count of initialize data.
+Then with the uav i can set the count of data stored in the buffer.

 # Hard Lessons
 * A resource view can't be bound to two stages at the same time.
 In needs to be unbounded before any subsequent setresourceblah calls are made with the same resourceview.

+* Make sure other resources (shaders, data, layouts) from a previouse draw call aren't bound to the stages.
+If those are not cleared it can affect other draw calls that expect different resources bound or resouces not to be bound in certain stages.
+Especially important for layouts.

+* Input Assembler expects at leas 32bytes of per vertex data.
+You can't just do pos float3/float4 and be done.
+It will run but data wont load correctly because the stride needs to be 32bytes or more.

+* Pixel shader requires the POS, TEXCOORD and COLOR semantics to be supplies by the previous shader(vertex, geometry ect)

+* Don't expect to see any geometetry show up on the screen if you dont set the w component of the float4 to 1.0.

-#Topic Search
+# Topic Search
 indirect args > pipeline exec methods >

 indirdraw invokes pipeline > gpu gens paricles>particle updates> copy sturct count method updates indirect args buffer >>